Doubb/Self-Attention-based-5G-Uplink-Resource-Prediction/README.md

 This code is based on George Zerveas et al. A Transformer-based Framework for Multivariate Time Series Representation Learning, in Proceedings of the 27th ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD '21) (https://github.com/gzerveas/mvts_transformer)

 # Dataset
-Commercial South Korea 5G Non-Standalone (NSA) uplink resource dataset is available at IEEE Dataport.
+Commercial South Korea 5G Non-Standalone (NSA) uplink resource dataset is available at dataset folder.
-We utilized it for training, validation and testing for our model.
+We utilized it for testing our model.

 # Execution Manual
 You can train your own model from scratch or use our pretrained model if you want.